This week’s PGA action sees the players head to Las Vegas for a regular feature on the PGA schedule, the Shriners Children’s Open.

 2015: Smylie Kaufman

 A standard field of 156 players line up this week.
-Bryson DeChambeau is the $17 market leader with TopSport.
+Brooks Koepka, Scottie Scheffler and Viktor Hovland are the $21 market leaders with TopSport.

 Value outright picks